stephanemora/azure-docs.fr-fr/articles/azure-resource-manager/management/resources-without-resource-group-limit.md

 ## <a name="microsoftdevtestlab"></a>Microsoft.DevTestLab

 * labs/virtualMachines – Par défaut, limité à 800 instances.
-Cette limite peut être augmentée en contactant le support.
 * schedules

 ## <a name="microsoftenterpriseknowledgegraph"></a>Microsoft.EnterpriseKnowledgeGraph